michaelgena/nuxeo-indesign-connector/README.md

 ## Client side Plugin

 1 - How to build
-To start with, go to the root folder of the project and run the following command line:
+Go to the root folder of the project and run the following command line:
 ```
 mvn install
 ```
 This will copy all the necessary files for the inDesign plugin under the "package" folder.

 2 - How to install
 **Step 1**
  Copy the folder "org.nuxeo.indesignconnector" that you'll find under the "package" folder :
 ```